-Students will be issued key(s) upon their arrival to campus per the lease agreement.
+Students will be issued a student ID and residential key(s) upon their arrival to campus per the lease agreement.
 They will also be required to sign a "Residence Hall Key Issue Form".
-In the Suites, this key opens the bedroom door.
+In the Suites, the student ID opens the main door and the key opens the bedroom door.
 In the apartments, one key may open the entry way and one key may open the apartment door.
-Students may also be issued a bedroom key.
-Your residential keys also provide access to laundry facilities on campus.
-Students are responsible for their own key(s) and must carry them at all times.
+Your student ID will provide access to the Mindy Laundry facility.
+Students are responsible for their own student ID and key(s) and must carry them at all times.
 When turning residential key(s) in students must also complete a "Residence Hall Key Departure Form" or have a designated staff member sign the keys back in.